p0nce/d-idioms/idioms/So what does -release do, exactly&#63;.md

 So what does `-release` do, exactly?
 =====================================

-In the DMD compiler, the `-release` switch does the following things:
+In D compilers, the `-release` switch does the following things:
 - Removing contracts (`in` and `out` blocks).
 - Removing bounds checking in all but `@safe` code.
 That means: `@trusted`, `@system`, and unmarked functions won't have bounds checks.
 To overide this behaviour, use the `-boundscheck` switch.
 - Removing assertions, except `assert(false)` which is [special](#assert(false)-is-special).